ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 sendParameters.add(parameter, value)
 ~~~

-The Send Parameters are organized in *Content Properties* and *Application Intents*.
+The Send Parameters are organized in *Message Properties* and *Application Intents*.
 The Send Parameters share a single namespace with the Transport Parameters (see
 {{transport-params}}).
 This allows to specify Protocol Properties and that can
-be overridden on a per content basis or Application Intents that apply to a
+be overridden on a per-Message basis or Application Intents that apply to a
-specific content.
+specific Message.
 See {{appendix-specify-query-params}} for an overview.

 \[NOTE: some of these parameters are not compatible with transport
 parameters; attempting to Send with such an incompatibility yields a SendError.]

-### Content Properties
+### Message Properties

 #### Lifetime {#send-lifetime}

-Lifetime specifies how long a particular Content can wait to be sent to the
+Lifetime specifies how long a particular Message can wait to be sent to the
 remote endpoint before it is irrelevant and no longer needs to be
 (re-)transmitted.
-When a Content's Lifetime is infinite, it must be
+When a Message's Lifetime is infinite, it must be
 transmitted reliably.
 The type and units of Lifetime are
 implementation-specific.

 #### Niceness {#send-niceness}

-Niceness represents an unbounded hierarchy of priorities of Content, relative
+Niceness represents an unbounded hierarchy of priorities of Messages, relative
-to other Content sent over the same Connection and/or Connection Group (see
+to other Messages sent over the same Connection and/or Connection Group (see
 {{groups}}).
 It is most naturally represented as a non-negative integer.
-Content with Niceness 0 will yield to Content with Niceness 1, which will
+A Message with Niceness 0 will yield to a Message with Niceness 1, which will
-yield to Content with Niceness 2, and so on.
+yield to a Message with Niceness 2, and so on.
 Niceness may be used as a
 sender-side scheduling construct only, or be used to specify priorities on the
 wire for Protocol Stacks supporting prioritization.